Freight Shipping from Boise to Atlanta

 How much does it cost to ship freight from Boise to Atlanta?

-Full truckload (FTL) rates from Boise, ID to Atlanta, GA currently range from $5,121-$6,312 for a standard dry van load over the 2,382-mile route.
+Full truckload (FTL) rates from Boise, ID to Atlanta, GA currently range $5,121-$6,312 (roughly $2.16-$2.66 per mile over 2,382 miles).
 LTL shipments typically cost $1,510-$2,425 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Atlanta?